carboleda/patagonian-backend-challenge/README.md

     ```bash
     Server running on http://0.0.0.0:8888
     ```
-    - If you don't see this log, please try executing database and server by separated (two terminal):
+    - If you don't see this log, please try executing database and server by separated (two terminal), first the database and when it's ready then the server:
         ```bash
         docker-compose up database
         docker-compose up server